Paulie-Waulie/DotNetCoreApiAndBus/README.md

 # Dot Net Core Demo Api & Bus

-A simple demo app to highlight certain features of using dotnet core for a Web Api project.
-The demo solution will contain a Web Api project which utilises certain
+A simple demo app to highlight certain features of using dotnet core and dotnet standard for a Web Api project.
+The demo solution will contain a Web Api project which utilises certain Azure resources such as Cosmos DB, Key Vault, Azure Service Bus etc. The solution will contain multiple components, a front end Api and some backend processing components.
+There is also a load generating tool to demonstrate the solution with continous user load.

 ## Components